bkper/bkper-node/README.md

 # CONTEXT MENU CONFIGURATION

 # The menu production url to open in the popup window.
-See accepted expressions [here](#accepted-expressions-in-menuurl-property).
+See accepted expressions bellow.
 menuUrl: https://script.google.com/macros/s/AKfycbxz1Fl1A_KpvAtWLSXtGh1oRaFdWibPweoJfa3yYrFRAAC6gRM/exec?bookId=${book.id}

 # The menu development url that will be used while developing.